GhostyRex/contact_us_widget/README.md

 # contact_us_widget
 A contact us widget built with HTML, CSS and mdbootstrap5.
+It is a modification of the simple donate (http://sdonate.pythonanywhere.com/) web application's contact us page.
+This widget can be implemented anywhere as it is purely frontend.

 # Features
 - Text limiter with JavaScript (both input and display limiters).